 KEY TAKEAWAY

 Polygon Strattos S4 provides the best value for the money.
-It has an endurance geometry, carbon fork, Shimano components, and mounts for panniers.
+It features endurance geometry, a carbon fork, Shimano components, and pannier mounts.
 This bike is all about riding comfort and versatility.

 Women will appreciate the women-specific geometry of Liv Avail AR 4.
 It also has a carbon fork, disc brakes, and Shimano components.
 As a bonus, it comes with 32mm tires, which are super comfortable (but slightly slower) than 25 or 28mm tires.